howardroark/pollinate/README.md

 With the advent of virtualization tools like [Vagrant](http://vagrantup.com) and confiuration tools like [Salt](http://www.saltstack.com/) or [Chef](https://www.getchef.com/) it is increasingly easy to automate development environments.
-Pollinate seeks to be a means of simplifying the process by allowing people to build templates which require little more than a few decisions and simple `vagrant up` to get started.
+Pollinate seeks to be a means of simplifying the process of starting a new project by allowing people to build templates which require little more than a few decisions and simple `vagrant up` to get started.

 #### What pre-existing ideas does this project build upon?